Integrating central extensions of Lie algebras via Lie 2-groups: Appendix: Lie groupoids and the submersion Grothendieck pretopology on locally convex manifolds

-Essential equivalences are in general not invertible as morphisms of groupoid objects.
-One has to take the symmetric closure to come to an equivalence relation (due to the axioms of the pretopology we only have to take spans of essential equivalences instead of arbitrary zig-zags to achieve this).
+\begin{definition} A \emph {generalized morphism} between two groupoid objects $X$ and $Y$ in $(\cC, \cT)$ consists of a \emph {span} of morphisms $X\stackrel{\sim}{\leftarrow}Z\to Y$, where the map $Z\stackrel{\sim}{\to} X$ is a weak equivalence. \end{definition} \emptycomment{ \begin{remark} One may also use weak equivalence instead of a hypercover to form such a span to define a generalized morphism.
+However, there is no essential difference between the two methods, that is, the 2-category formed using these two sorts of generalized morphisms are equivalent. \end{remark} } Weak equivalences are in general not invertible as morphisms of groupoid objects.
+One has to take the symmetric closure to come to an equivalence relation (due to the axioms of the pretopology we only have to take spans of weak equivalences instead of arbitrary zig-zags to achieve this).